- New Recipes

 Menu Description: "A 14-ounce rack of New Zealand lamb served with a Cabernet sauce."

-Next time you make lamb, try this seasoning and sauce on it and make lamb the Outback way.
-Outback's racks are small, so if you find a 24- to 28-ounce rack of lamb, you'll get 2 servings with this recipe.
+Next time you make lamb, try this seasoning and sauce and make lamb the Outback way.
+The original racks are small, so if you find a 24- to 28-ounce rack of lamb, you'll get 2 servings with my Outback Rack of Lamb recipe.
 Be sure to trim off most of the extra fat before you sear the lamb.
 And after the searing, don't wash out that skillet!
 You want those flavorful little bits (fond) in there to make the incredible Cabernet sauce that is served alongside the lamb for dipping, dousing, and drenching.

 - 1 1/2 teaspoons salt